Mark A. Brown: Non-profit work

-Brown served as chairman of the Atlantic City Convention Authority, president of the Atlantic City Casino Association, and on the board of directors for several other non-profit organizations such as N.J.
+Brown was chairman of the Atlantic City Convention Authority, president of the Atlantic City Casino Association, and on the board of directors for several other non-profit organizations such as N.J.
 D.A.R.E, Covenant House, and United Way.
 Brown set the all-time fundraising record at United Way.
 For his efforts, Brown has received such awards as the Businessman of the Year Award from the Atlantic City Chamber of Commerce, the Humanitarian of the Year Award from the Trocki Hebrew Academy, and the D.A.R.E.
 Future of New Jersey Award.
 In the summer of 2008, Brown ran with the Olympic Torch during the torch relays.